ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/target.md

 <h2 id="target-port">Porting targets</h2>

-This document discusses requirements to port Mbed OS to a derivative target of any one of the Mbed OS Enabled targets.
+This document discusses requirements for porting Mbed OS to a derivative target of any one of the Mbed OS Enabled targets.
 To port the MCU to Mbed OS, as well, along with a custom board based on the MCU, please follow our [more detailed porting guide](docs/development/reference/porting-targets.html).

 Adding a new microcontroller to Arm Mbed OS 5 depends on CMSIS-CORE and CMSIS-Pack.
 The microcontroller must have these available.